 - Develop a professional degree of technical proficiency using computer hardware and software appropriate to the game development industry in the creation of artwork.

 - Articulate, analyze, and evaluate the meanings in your work—each design contains social contexts and in some cases ethical choices.

 - Appreciate the impact of intellectual property, plagiarism, and copyright laws on your professional work.

 - Take full responsibility for your creative work and its reception before a global audience.

 - Listen empathetically and convey empathy for others.

 - Allow others to express alternative viewpoints.

-- Regardless of the task, the student acts in a professional manner and displays a responsibility to the team and an investment in the collaboration.
+- Regardless of the task, students act in a professional manner and display a responsibility to the team and an investment in the collaboration.